bmweiner/smarthome/README.md

 Setup scripts for a basic install and configuration of Home Assistant core on Raspberry Pi 4 Model B with a combination Z-Wave and Zigbee usb controller (HUSBZB-1).
 This setup installs docker images for Home Assistant, Eclipse Mosquitto, and Open Z-Wave.
-Open SSL is used to create certificates which enable SSL/TLS and certificate based authentication for Mosquitto.
+Mosquitto authentication is performed over TLS with user name and password.

 ## Hardware Setup